Keyboard shortcuts

 swissarmyhammer

-swissarmyhammer is an MCP (Model Context Protocol) server that manages prompts as markdown files.
-It supports file watching, template substitution, and seamless integration with Claude Code.
+swissarmyhammer is an MCP (Model Context Protocol) server that brings skills, workflows, and agents to AI coding tools.
+It supports template substitution and seamless integration with Claude Code and other ACP-compatible editors.

-Main commands: serve Run as MCP server (default when invoked via stdio) doctor Diagnose configuration and setup issues prompt Manage and test prompts with interactive capabilities flow Execute and manage workflows for complex task automation agent Manage and interact with specialized agents for specific use cases validate Validate prompt files and workflows for syntax and best practices completion Generate shell completion scripts
+Main commands: serve Run as MCP server (default when invoked via stdio) init Set up sah for all detected AI coding agents (skills + MCP) doctor Diagnose configuration and setup issues agent Manage and interact with the Agent Client Protocol server model Manage and interact with models validate Validate configuration files for syntax and best practices completion Generate shell completion scripts

 Usage: swissarmyhammer [OPTIONS] [COMMAND]